RobinLinus/my-tiny-little-infinite-universe/README.md

 }
 ```

-We could represent the history of the universe we could
+We could represent the history of the universe as a bit string.
+It represents the particle's sequence of moves to the left or right.
+At every point in time we require one more bit.